Financial

 Options for Entain Central European Biz

-Entain hasn’t publicly confirmed it’s shopping the Central and Eastern European business, which is largely made up of Croatian sportsbook SuperSport and Polish sportsbook STS.
-Those assets were acquired in 2022 and 2023, respectively.
+While Entain hasn’t publicly confirmed it is shopping its Central and Eastern European (CEE) business, the division’s core value rests on two major assets: Croatian sportsbook SuperSport and Poland’s STS, acquired in 2022 and 2023, respectively.

 The report doesn’t speculate on other potential buyers, but the Ladbrokes owner could potentially entice several prospective suitors for a simple reason: the Central and Eastern European business is profitable.
 It generated nearly $243 million in 2025 earnings before interest, taxes, depreciation and amortization (EBITDA).